aliyun/terraform-provider-alicloud/website/docs/d/kvstore_instances.html.markdown

   * `create_time` - Creation time of the instance.
   * `user_name` - The username of the instance.
   * `connection_domain` - Instance connection domain (only Intranet access supported).
+  * `secondary_zone_id` - (Optional, Available in 1.128.0+) The ID of the secondary zone to which you want to migrate the ApsaraDB for Redis instance.